Seattle | Nirvana: Taking Punk to the Masses

 EMP exterior and interior views; photos EMP Museum

-Among the many themes presented at the EMP, which include science fiction, horror movies, computer games, cartoons, sports and so on, for sure rock and roll plays a pivotal role.
+Among the many themes presented at the EMP – which include science fiction, horror movies, computer games, cartoons, sports, and so on – for sure rock & roll plays a pivotal role.

-Few artistic phenomena have had a larger impact on the mass-culture than rock music, since the day guys like Chuck Berry and Elvis Presley came into the limelight in the early fifties.
+Few artistic phenomena have had a larger impact on mass culture than rock music, since the day guys like Chuck Berry and Elvis Presley came into the limelight in the early fifties.

 And, despite being the hometown of Hendrix too, when thinking about rock and Seattle, no doubt a name immediately comes to mind: Nirvana.

 The exhibition Nirvana: Taking Punk to the Masses, a semi-permanent section of the EMP museum, relies on the impressive collections of objects related to Seattle’s grunge band, by far the largest in the world, including artifacts, clothes, musical instruments, original tape records, drawings, photographs, footages, posters and memorabilia of the band that, as the exhibition introduction says: “transformed Seattle and the Pacific Northwest from a faraway backwater to the epicenter of popular music culture “.

 Dave Grohl, Kurt Cobain, and Krist Novoselic boarding an airplane.
 Australia, circa February 10, 1992.
 Courtesy of Shelli Hyrkas.

 Nirvana: Taking Punk to the Masses, installation view.
 Courtesy EMP